jfvilasPersonal/oberkorn/docs/installation.md

 The controller YAML contains several kubernetes resources:

  - A *Deployment*, which launchs a pod based on the Oberkorn controller image ('obk-controller' available on docker hub).
  - A *Service Account*.
-The controller needs some permission to manage resources inside the cluster, like creating services or deployments, so we need a service account that we assign to the deployment.
+The controller needs some permissions to manage resources inside the cluster, like creating services or deployments, so we need a service account that we assign to the deployment.
  - A *Cluster Role*.
 The permissions needed by the controller are defined inside a cluster role named 'obk-controller-sa'.
+Cluster role permission is needed beacuse the controller must be able to create resources in any namespace.
  - Finally, a *Cluster Role Binding* named 'obk-controller-crb' assigns the cluster role to the created service account.

 You can check whether the controller is ready by examining controller stdout (the logs of the pod) and searching for the message "Oberkorn Controller is watching events...".

+#### **Step 3**.
+Enable the web console (**optional**).
+Since version 0.3, Oberkorn has add some intersting capabilities in the controller and also in the authorizators:

+  - The Oberkorn authorizators can expose an API for interactiong with them ina programatic way (enabling this API interface is optional).
+  - The Oberkorn controller provides a web console (which intearacts with authorizators API), which you can use to interact with them from your favourite browser.

+To enable the web console you must follow these steps:

+  - Regarding the **controller**:
+    - Enable the console.
+    - Expose the web console externaly through an ingress (your favourite one).
+    - Add a protection to the console (require admin credentials to enter the console).
+  - Regarding the **authorizators**:
+    - Enable the API.
+    - Expose the API interface externaly through an ingress (your favourite one).
+    - Add protection to the APIs.

+You can see the details in the **Enabling Web Console** section.

 ## Next step
 Everyting is ready!
 Next you should check if there is any special configuration that you must perform depending on the ingress controller you are using.
 Continue to [Ingress configuration](/ingress-configuration).